Help us protect Louisiana's children. Call 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week.

 Who are mandated reporters?

-For information about the mandated reporter program, click here.
+For information about mandated reporting, click here.

 View this site in another language: